streetpea/chiaki-ng/docs/setup/index.md

 # Set Up Remote Play on Steam Deck

 This section covers how to set up PlayStation Remote Play (using Chiaki) on Steam Deck.
-It covers installing the `chiaki4deck` package, configuring an automatic (scripted) launch, and adding `chiaki4deck` to _Game Mode_ with icons and a custom controller configuration to boot.
+It covers installing the `chiaki-ng` package, configuring an automatic (scripted) launch, and adding `chiaki-ng` to _Game Mode_ with icons and a custom controller configuration to boot.
 Please switch into _Desktop Mode_ for this process.

 !!!
 Tip "Open This Documentation on Your Steam Deck for Easy Copy/Pasting"